marcelo559/challenge-ios-swift/Curious-D2/README.md

 The objective of this project is developer the most of topic that I learned with beginner classes the course "The Complete iOS App Development Bootcamp" by Angela Yu.
 She introduced the core programming concepts that are the foundation of most of the apps.

-## What I will create
+## What I created

-I’m going to make a trivia quiz app, to interact with Disney lovers that staying in attraction line to spend time with subjects that they loves.
-With multiple choice question apps people can prove your knowledge about the most magical place in the world.
+I made a trivia quiz app, that would interacted with Disney lovers that staying in attractions lines to spend time with subjects that they loves.
+With boolean question apps people can prove your knowledge about the most magical place in the world.
+Choosing True or False!

-## What I will explore
+## What I explored

+### Fourth Step (and last):

+I watched another course for complementing my learned.
+I learned with Eric Brito classes by course "Curso Completo Desenvolvimento iOS 11 Swift 4 - Crie 20 Apps" (Complete course iOS 11 Swift 4 Development - Build 20 Apps) for complementary my knowleage, and I created multi-screen app by learning about SEGUEs to stacking the quiz result screen.

-Thirt Step:
+### Thirt Step:

 For improve my learn more about swift code and understand if I could use another way to developed questions randomly, I used AI to talk and discuss what can I did it.

 At first, I wrote a prompt to Claude.AI asked to create and comment a basic architecture for a simple trivia.
 Claude.AI suggestion was a little different by Angela's structure, at I was based me.

 After analise and undestand what it suggestion, I gave it my QuizBrain file and I asked suggestion and tips to improve it, after that I fixed my code.
 The main suggestion was split the nextQuestion function in 4, creating:

 - func resetQuiz - reset the quiz to star over
 - func getRemainingQuestion - get the number of remaining questions
 - func getTotalQuestions - get the total number of question
 - func nextQuestion - get random questions only

 It was great share my project with Claude.AI because he suggestion improvements for a app, like:

 - Add a dedicated Results screen instead of just an alert
 - Create a proper data service layer to fetch questions from an API
 - Add animations and better visual feedback
 - Implement different categories of questions
 - Add a timer for each question

 Let´s move on to the next challenge (step)!

-Second Step:
+### Second Step:

 I developed and practiced based on the following items: Auto Layout, Outlet, Action, Arrays to store trivia questions, functions, structures, and MVC concepts.